 18. Kanwarji Raj Kumar Bhatura Junction $ (Vegetarian)

 This will be some of the best chole bhatura you ever eat in your life.
 Don’t even bother with anything else!
 I had never heard of this place until I discovered it walking up Chandni Chowk one day and saw the lineup of locals.
-I figured it must be good, so I ordered a plate which turned out be chole bhatura.
+I figured it must be good so I ordered what everyone else was getting, chole bhatura.
 Chole is a thick chick pea curry and bhatura are the puffy breads it is served with.
 This is a common breakfast dish in Old Delhi.

 19. Gurudwara Sis Ganj Sahib (Vegetarian)